Mental health support

 Both the university counselling service and the college counsellor work on a short term, termly basis.
 The college GPs are available for long term conditions and support.

-The College GP practice is 28 Beaumont Street and should be contacted if you are experiencing mental health problems that do not require immediate assistance.
+The College GP practice is 28@Northgate and should be contacted if you are experiencing mental health problems that do not require immediate assistance.

 The College Nurse and Doctors can be contacted on 01865 311811